 - Obesity – gastric band or not?

-- Botox can be used after strokes to help facial paralysis or for patients with muscular dystrophy
+- Muscle relaxing injections can be used after strokes to help facial paralysis or for patients with muscular dystrophy

-- Migraine sufferers can be helped with botox.
+- Migraine sufferers can be helped with muscle relaxing injections.

 The list goes on and on.
 And last but not least we come to self- confidence.
 Even the General Medical Council and the Department of Health recognise that if prescribed after a psychological evaluation procedures should be considered medical and not cosmetic.